An Improved Modified Cholesky Decomposition Method for Precision Matrix Estimation: Revisit of Modified Cholesky Decomposition

-Note that in the MCD approach, it requires the regression of one variable on its predecessors.
-It means that the order of $X_{1}, \ldots, X_{p}$ needs to be pre-determined for the estimation of $\bm T$ and $\bm D$ matrices.
-Obviously, different orders of variables would lead to different estimates of $\bm T$ and $\bm D$, and consequently different estimates of $\bm \Omega$.
-For example, to see this clearly, we generate 20 observations from a 4-dimensional normal distribution $\mathcal{N}(\bm 0, \bm \Omega^{-1})$, where $\bm \Omega$ is a sparse matrix with 1 as its diagonal and $\bm \Omega_{13} = \bm \Omega_{31} = 0.5$.
+Note that the MCD-based estimate is affected by the order of variables $X_{1}, \ldots, X_{p}$, since the regressions in \eqref{equMCD:omega} change when the order changes \cite{Chang10}.
+Hence, different orders of variables would result in different regressions, leading to different estimates of $\bm T$ and $\bm D$, and consequently different estimates of $\bm \Omega$.
+To demonstrate this clearly, we generate 20 observations from a 4-dimensional normal distribution $\mathcal{N}(\bm 0, \bm \Omega^{-1})$, where $\bm \Omega$ is a sparse matrix with 1 as its diagonal and $\bm \Omega_{13} = \bm \Omega_{31} = 0.5$.
 We consider two different variable orders $\pi_{1} = (1,2,3,4)$ and $\pi_{2} = (1,4,3,2)$, and obtain the corresponding estimates $\hat{\bm \Omega}_{1}$ and $\hat{\bm \Omega}_{2}$ based on the MCD \eqref{equMCD:omega} as follows, with the regression coefficients $\bm a_{j}$ estimated according to \eqref{equ:lasso+perm:omega} \\ \scalebox{0.85}{ \parbox{1.1\textwidth}{ }}

-Clearly, the estimates $\hat{\bm \Omega}_{1}$ and $\hat{\bm \Omega}_{2}$ are different.
-Hence, it is important to address the issue of the variable order for the MCD-based approach.
-Wagaman and Levina (2009) proposed an Isomap method to find the order of variables based on their correlations prior to applying banding techniques.
-Rajaratnam and Salzman (2013) introduced a so-called ``best permutation algorithm" to recover the natural order of variables in autoregressive models for banded covariance matrix estimation, by minimizing the sum of the diagonals of $\bm D$ in the MCD approach.
-Dellaportas and Pourahmadi (2012) suggested a search algorithm to choose the order based on Akaike information criterion (AIC) or Bayesian information criterion (BIC).
-However, a natural variable order of $\bm X$ may not be available in practice, such as in the gene expression data or stock data.
-Moreover, the order chosen using the aforementioned criteria may not necessarily give an accurate estimate of the inverse covariance matrix.
-In the next section, we propose an ensemble estimate of the inverse covariance matrix based on MCD, which can lead to a sparse and order-invariant estimate of the inverse covariance matrix.
+Clearly, the estimates $\hat{\bm \Omega}_{1}$ and $\hat{\bm \Omega}_{2}$ are much different, due to the different variable orders used in the MCD.
+The variable orders significantly affect the Cholesky-based estimate.
+Hence, it is important to address this issue in the MCD-based approach.
+Wagaman and Levina (2009) \cite{Wagaman09} proposed an Isomap method to find the order of variables based on their correlations prior to applying banding techniques.
+Rajaratnam and Salzman (2013) \cite{Rajaratnam13} introduced a so-called ``best permutation algorithm" to recover the natural order of variables in autoregressive models for banded covariance matrix estimation, by minimizing the sum of the diagonals of $\bm D$ in the MCD approach.
+However, a natural variable order of $\bm X$ may not exist in practice, such as in the gene expression data or stock data.
+Moreover, the aforementioned methods for selecting a variable order are often designated for the banded matrix estimation.
+They are not suitable for the general matrix with no sparse structures.
+Therefore, in the next section, we propose a Cholesky-based ensemble sparse estimate of the precision matrix by addressing the order issue, with no assumption of sparse structure on the underlying matrix.